contiki-os/contiki/platform/stm32nucleo-spirit1/README.md

 This will create executables for UDP sender and receiver nodes.

+In order to generate binary files that can be flashed on the STM32 Nucleo the following command must be run:

+	arm-none-eabi-objcopy -O binary unicast-sender.stm32nucleo-spirit1 unicast-sender.bin
+	arm-none-eabi-objcopy -O binary unicast-receiver.stm32nucleo-spirit1 unicast-receiver.bin

 These executables can be programmed on the nodes using the procedure described hereafter.